artisticat1/obsidian-latex-suite/DOCS.md

 When creating a regex snippet,
 - In the `trigger`, surround an expression with brackets `()` to create a capturing group.
 - Inside a `replacement` string, strings of the form `[[X]]` will be replaced by matches in increasing order of X, starting from 0.
-- A `replacement` function takes the `RegExpExecArray` match as the parameter.

 #### Example
 The snippet